bcbio/bcbio-nextgen/README.md

 	mkdir ~/config && cp bcbb/nextgen/config/. ~/config
 	mkdir ~/transfer && touch ~/transfer/transferred.db

-Now, you may adjust the YAML & ini files in ~/config now to your environment and you are ready to go !
+Now, you may adjust the YAML & ini files in ~/config now to your environment.
+It is also a good idea to set your $PATH pointing to any third-party binaries you are using.

 ### Pipeline development environment